-Sash windows are typical on traditional homes.
+Sash windows are typical in traditional homes.
 They don't use a hinge to open but are composed of two windows that slide over one another.
 They provide excellent ventilation, particularly when side by side as one can be opened at the top and the other at the bottom to create good airflow around a room.
-Traditional sash window are made of wood but modern materials help avoid the drawbacks of warped sashed getting 'stuck'.
+Traditional sash windows are made of wood, but modern materials help avoid the drawbacks of warped sashed getting 'stuck'.
 Composite sash windows with wood inside and aluminium outside have become very popular.

 The main materials for windows these days are wood, plastic and metal with composite windows variations on all three.